Ecommerce personalization: Strategies + examples for 2025

 However, this is not the case, as the interaction history of customers is also collected from various social media platforms.
 The AI system can make suggestions based on those.
 Platforms like Netcore effortlessly implement such scalable AI integration.

-To help you gauge the power of AI-driven personalization, let’s see an overview of what Netcore’s Raman AI engine does.
+To help you gauge the power of AI-driven personalization, let’s see an overview of what Netcore’s Co-marketer AI engine does.

-When done right, omnichannel personalization can result in a 30-60% increase in CTRs and a 6-9% increase in add-to-cart rate, among other success metrics.
+When done right, omnichannel personalization can increase CTRs by 30-60% and add-to-cart rates by 6-9%, among other success metrics.

 Many other channels can be personalized, such as the following: